luke-h1/responsive-webdesign/notes/notes.md

 placing items on the grid:

+* content will place itself automatically on the grid.
+You can also explicitly place items where you want them to be

 * you can tell grid items where they live within their parent's grid with the following properties:

       * grid-column-start